 Démystifions le végétarisme et ses nutriments à consommer

-Vegetarianism is a term that designates a diet mainly based on products of plant origin.
-However, there are several forms of vegetarianism: pesco-vegetarianism, ovo-vegetarianism, veganism, etc. They are generally differentiated by the type of protein consumed.
-Let's take a look at the most well-known types of vegetarianism and what makes them different.
+Vegetarianism is a term that refers to a diet primarily based on plant-based products.
+However, there are several forms of vegetarianism: pescetarianism, ovo-vegetarianism, veganism, etc. They are generally distinguished by the types of protein consumed.
+Let's take a look at the best-known types of vegetarianism and what sets them apart.

 The different types of vegetarianism

-Flexitarianism : Flexitarians consume all foods, but seek to reduce their consumption of animal foods.
+Flexitarianism : Flexitarians consume all types of food, but seek to reduce their consumption of animal-derived foods.

-Pesco-vegetarianism : Pesco-vegetarians exclude meat and poultry from their diet, but consume fish and seafood.
+Pescetarianism : Pescetarians exclude meat and poultry from their diet, but consume fish and seafood.

 Ovo-vegetarianism : ovo-vegetarians exclude meat, poultry, fish, seafood and dairy products from their diet, but consume eggs.

-veganism : Vegans only eat vegetables.
+Veganism : Vegans only consume plant-based foods.
 Indeed, they exclude meat, poultry, fish, seafood, dairy products and eggs from their diet.
 They also do not consume honey.

-Veganism : Vegans exclude all products of animal origin from their diet, but also from their way of life.
-For example, they do not wear woolen or leather clothing and do not consume any products tested on animals.
+Veganism : Vegans exclude all animal-derived products from their diet, but also from their lifestyle.
+For example, they do not wear wool or leather clothing and do not consume any products tested on animals.

-The nutrients to look out for vary depending on the type of vegetarianism.
+Nutrients to watch vary depending on the type of vegetarianism.
 Indeed, the more varied the diet, the lower the risk of nutritional deficiencies.
-Among the nutrients to watch out for are various vitamins, minerals and omega-3s.
+Among the nutrients to watch are various vitamins, minerals, and omega-3s.

 Vitamin B12